FilipeBispo/XutaSC/README.md

 Xuta bridges real-world assets and DeFi with a focus on scalability, security, and fan engagement.

-🚀 Getting Started
+(Instalation for BE and FE are each in their own repos) 🚀 Getting Started
 Follow the steps below to set up, build, and deploy the XutaSC smart contracts using the Anchor framework on Solana.